 Meet Miguel Matarazzo, a current student in The Complete Producer Program.
-Hailing from Brazil, Miguel has already had some early success working with clients doing sound for picture and enrolled in Pyramind to help take his career to the next level.
+Hailing from Brazil, Miguel has already found some early success working with clients doing sound for picture, and enrolled in Pyramind to help take his career to the next level.

 Getting Started as a Producer

 Miguel: I'm Miguel Matarazzo, I'm from Brazil.
 I started this thing with drums.
 But when my parents and I moved to an apartment, I couldn’t play anymore.
 That’s when I started messing around with GarageBand.